-The centre must ensure that responses to the task, the resource pack, and any other assessment materials are not taken away by the learner at the end of the session.
+Learners must submit their task evidence at the end of the session to their tutor.
+The centre must ensure that responses to the task and any other assessment materials are not taken away by the learner at the end of the session.